Federal Bureau of Investigation: Infrastructure

 The FBI is headquartered at the J. Edgar Hoover Building in Washington, D.C., with 56 field offices in major cities across the United States.
 The FBI also maintains over 400 resident agencies across the United States, as well as over 50 legal attachés at United States embassies and consulates.
 Many specialized FBI functions are located at facilities in Quantico, Virginia, as well as a "data campus" in Clarksburg, West Virginia, where 96 million sets of fingerprints "from across the United States are stored, along with others collected by American authorities from prisoners in Saudi Arabia and Yemen, Iraq and Afghanistan".
-The FBI is in process of moving its Records Management Division, which processes Freedom of Information Act (FOIA) requests, to Winchester, Virginia.
+The FBI is in the process of moving its Records Management Division, which processes Freedom of Information Act (FOIA) requests, to Winchester, Virginia.

 According to The Washington Post, the FBI "is building a vast repository controlled by people who work in a top-secret vault on the fourth floor of the J. Edgar Hoover Building in Washington.
 This one stores the profiles of tens of thousands of Americans and legal residents who are not accused of any crime.
 What they have done is appear to be acting suspiciously to a town sheriff, a traffic cop or even a neighbor."

 The FBI Laboratory, established with the formation of the BOI, did not appear in the J. Edgar Hoover Building until its completion in 1974.
 The lab serves as the primary lab for most DNA, biological, and physical work.
 Public tours of FBI headquarters ran through the FBI laboratory workspace before the move to the J. Edgar Hoover Building.
 The services the lab conducts include Chemistry, Combined DNA Index System (CODIS), Computer Analysis and Response, DNA Analysis, Evidence Response, Explosives, Firearms and Tool marks, Forensic Audio, Forensic Video, Image Analysis, Forensic Science Research, Forensic Science Training, Hazardous Materials Response, Investigative and Prospective Graphics, Latent Prints, Materials Analysis, Questioned Documents, Racketeering Records, Special Photographic Analysis, Structural Design, and Trace Evidence.
 The services of the FBI Laboratory are used by many state, local, and international agencies free of charge.
 The lab also maintains a second lab at the FBI Academy.

 The FBI Academy, located in Quantico, Virginia, is home to the communications and computer laboratory the FBI utilizes.
 It is also where new agents are sent for training to become FBI special agents.
 Going through the 21-week course is required for every special agent.
 First opened for use in 1972, the facility is located on 385 acre of woodland.
 The Academy trains state and local law enforcement agencies, which are invited to the law enforcement training center.
-The FBI units that reside at Quantico are the Field and Police Training Unit, Firearms Training Unit, Forensic Science Research and Training Center, Technology Services Unit (TSU), Investigative Training Unit, Law Enforcement Communication Unit, Leadership and Management Science Units (LSMU), Physical Training Unit, New Agents' Training Unit (NATU), Practical Applications Unit (PAU), the Investigative Computer Training Unit and the "College of Analytical Studies".
+The FBI units that reside at Quantico are the Field and Police Training Unit, Firearms Training Unit, Forensic Science Research and Training Center, Technology Services Unit (TSU), Investigative Training Unit, Law Enforcement Communication Unit, Leadership and Management Science Units (LSMU), Physical Training Unit, New Agents' Training Unit (NATU), Practical Applications Unit (PAU), the Investigative Computer Training Unit, and the College of Analytical Studies.